unsubd/goget/README.md

 # goget
-Download stuff from the internet with ease.
+Download stuff over HTTP with ease.

 The idea is to have one command line tool to help me download an entire index of files, if need be.